mkopylec/recaptcha-spring-boot-starter/README.md

 ##### Additional info
 The `RecaptchaAuthenticationFilter` must be fired on the **same URI** as the **login POST** request is processed.
-You can customize the URIs using `spring.recaptcha.security.securedPaths` property.
+You can customize the filter URIs using `spring.recaptcha.security.securedPaths` property.
-When user enters wrong reCAPTCHA response he will be redirect to _/login?recaptchaError_ You can customize the failure redirect using `spring.recaptcha.security.failureUrl` property.
+When user enters wrong reCAPTCHA response he will be redirect to _/login?recaptchaError_.
+You can customize the failure redirect using `spring.recaptcha.security.failureUrl` property.

 ## Examples